 Lecture notes are available from this web site.

-- Final lecture on May 18.
-Final exercise lecture on May 25.
+- Final lecture will be on May 23.

-- Examinations (30min oral) are planned for week of August 15.
+- Examinations (30min oral) are planned for the first week of June.

 - Some linear algebra basics